Volume of distribution

 Lets imagine a theoretical situation, where we keep the concentration of radioligand in plasma at a steady level for a very long time.

-If there is no irreversible uptake of the tracer in the tissue, then, if we wait long enough, we achieve a dynamic equilibrium, where the flux into tissue and out of tissue is the same, and the tissue concentration remains steady.
+If there is no irreversible uptake of the radiopharmaceutical in the tissue, then, if we wait long enough, we achieve a dynamic equilibrium, where the flux into tissue and out of tissue is the same, and the tissue concentration remains steady.

 All tissue compartments, where the radiotracer can go in, would then be in equilibrium with all the other tissue compartments, and also with the plasma compartment.